 In the beginning, there was a three-year pilot project located in four cities across Canada that were funded by the federal Opportunities Fund through the National Network of Mental Health (NNMH).
-Their purpose was to increase the low participation rate of individuals with mental health issues by offering specialized self-employment services that would combine business expertise and mental health supports.
-St. Catharines was chosen as one site by NNMH.
+Their purpose was to increase individuals' low participation rate with mental health issues by offering specialized self-employment services that would combine business expertise and mental health supports.
+St. Catharines was chosen as one site by the NNMH.

-They met with the advisory committee of Innovative Enterprises, a consumer survivor organization with a history of starting social enterprises to jointly plan for opening the project.
-The first meeting of the Start Me Up Management Advisory Committee was held on October 15, 1998 with the target date for opening set for March 29, 1999.
+They met with the advisory committee of Innovative Enterprises, a consumer survivor organization with a history of starting social enterprises, to plan for opening the project.
+The Start Me Up Management Advisory Committee's first meeting was held on October 15, 1998, with the target date for an opening set for March 29, 1999.
 They set up terms of reference for the committee, established a work plan, and got to work.
 They established operating guidelines that included the participation of mental health consumer survivors on the advisory committee and as employees.
-Start Me Up had three years to develop this new program, achieve the goals of the project, and become financially sustainable.
+Start Me Up had three years to develop this new program, achieve the project's goals, and become financially sustainable.

 Start Me Up Niagara offers services and programs to individuals who face significant life challenges to provide them with opportunities to stabilize, participate and grow.Learn More

-In 2009 Start Me Up Niagara moved to 17 Gale Crescent leasing then purchasing with help of a generous donor.
+In 2009 Start Me Up Niagara moved to 17 Gale Crescent, leasing then purchasing the building with a generous donor's help.
 This was a very significant move.
-Located in a priority neighbourhood it was able to receive funding through the Niagara Prosperity Initiative and begin offering supports to address many of the social determinants for health.
-Within a year the number using its services doubled.
+Located in a priority neighbourhood, it received funding through the Niagara Prosperity Initiative and began offering supports to address many social determinants for health.
+Within a year, the number using its services doubled.

-With the rapid growth of employment and tight space at 17 the dream of reopening the Work Action Centre was realized.
+With the rapid growth of employment and tight space at 17, the dream of reopening the Work Action Centre was realized.
 It would be a place that would be all about earning income.
-It offers traditional, self-employment support programs, a bicycle shop, a creative space for artists, a storefront, computer lab and commercial kitchen as part of SMUN's Green Garden project.
+It offers traditional self-employment support programs, a bicycle shop, a creative space for artists, a storefront, a computer lab and a commercial kitchen as part of SMUN's Green Garden project.

 Partnerships with other agencies provide complementary services on site.
-Community connections are an essential source of volunteers, in kind and monetary donations.
-Long term relationships are key to success.
+Community connections are an essential source of volunteers, in-kind and monetary donations.
+Long-term relationships are crucial to success.